The-Mastoget-Organization/about/README.md

 ✓Masget8 - Vercel

 ## Content Delivery Network
-It is used for delivering vital assets like the Mastoget logo.<br>
+It is used for delivering vital assets like the Mastoget logo, Favicons, and Vital Files.<br>
-✓Mastoget - x10 Hosting (Former Main Processor)<br>
-Note: To be replaced by cloudinary soon.
+✓Cloudinary

+## Check First before Redirect Technology
+This technology does check first if the relay or processor is up before redirecting thus avoiding the user to land into an error page.<br><br>
+Important Note: As of the moment, it is only implemented on the redirector level, so that if Vercel is down it will not be used anymore and will rely on an emergency processor.
+The implementation of the said technology in the processor level is still under development.

 &copy; The Mastoget Organization.
 All Rights Reserved.